 Heroku?
 Rackspace?
 Linode?
 DigitalOcean?
 There are plenty of options when it comes to hosting your application.
-I’m a pretty big Heroku fan, and there’s a reall nice heroku build pack for Meteor, courtisy of jordansissel.
+I’m a pretty big Heroku fan, and there’s a really nice Heroku build pack for Meteor, courtesy of jordansissel.
 I’m not going to talk about that in this blog post, as it’s very straightforward.
 Instead, I’m going to talk about how to deploy your Meteor application to a Linux distro.

 Running Meteor on a Linux distro

 The first thing you should know about deploying Meteor is, it’s not the same as running